divs1210/brew-install-specific/README.md

 ## Installation

-Download the latest release from [here](https://github.com/divs1210/brew-install-specific/releases).
+Download the latest release from [here](https://github.com/divs1210/brew-install-specific/releases) and put it on your `$PATH`.

 ## Usage